friendlyarm/sd-fuse_rk3566/README.md

 ```
 ./mk-sd-image.sh debian-trixie-core-arm64
 ```
-The following flashable image file will be generated, it is now ready to be used to boot the device into debian-bookworm:
+The following flashable image file will be generated, it is now ready to be used to boot the device into debian-trixie:
 ```
 out/rk3566-sd-debian-trixie-core-6.1-arm64-YYYYMMDD.img
 ```